 Latisse Alternative: NutraLuxe Lash MD

-NutraLuxe MD Ingredients: Water, Glycerin, Hydrolyzed Glycosaminoglycans, Sodium Hyaluronate, Panthenol (vitamin B5), Vitis Vinifera (grape) Seed Extract, Sodium Lactate, Panax Ginseng Root Extract, Proline, Yeast Extract, Phenoxyethanol, Chamomilla Recutita (matricaria) Flower Extract, Hexipeptide-11, Niacinamide (vitamin B3), Palmitoyl Pentapeptide-4, Arcyostaphylos Uva Uris (bearberry) Leaf Extract, Magnesium Ascrobyl Phosphate (vitamin C), Retinyl Palmitate (vitamin A), Tocophyerl Acetate (vitamin E) Methylamido Dihydro Noralfaprostal, Polysorbate 20, Hydroxyethylcellulose, Sorbitol, Triethanolamine, Prostagladin I.C.
+NutraLuxe MD Ingredients: Water, Glycerin, Hydrolyzed Glycosaminoglycans, Sodium Hyaluronate, Panthenol (vitamin B5), Vitis Vinifera (Grape) Seed Extract, Sodium Lactate, Panax Ginseng Root Extract, Proline, Yeast Extract, Phenoxyethanol, Chamomilla Recutita (matricaria) Flower Extract, Hexipeptide-11, Niacinamide (vitamin B3), Palmitoyl Pentapeptide-4, Arctostaphylos Uva Uris (bearberry) Leaf Extract, Magnesium Ascorbyl Phosphate (vitamin C), Retinyl Palmitate (vitamin A), Tocopheryl Acetate (vitamin E) Methylamido Dihydro Noralfaprostal, Polysorbate 20, Hydroxyethylcellulose, Sorbitol, Triethanolamine, Prostaglandin I.C.

 Latisse Alternative: M2 Lashes

 The drawback?
 It’s expensive.
-At $105 per bottle, M2 Lashes is comparable in price to Latisse, making it the most expensive Latisse alternative on the market.
+In fact, M2 Lashes is comparable in price to Latisse, making it the most expensive Latisse alternative on the market.
 That being said, at 5mL, it’s also a fairly large bottle.